-Our assessment of audit risk, our evaluation of materiality and our allocation of performance materiality determine our audit scope for the Company.
+Our assessment of audit risk, our evaluation of materiality and our allocation of performance materiality determine our audit scope for the company.
 This enables us to form an opinion on the financial statements.
-We take into account size, risk profile, the organisation of the Company and effectiveness of controls, including controls and changes in the business environment when assessing the level of work to be performed.
+We take into account size, risk profile, the organisation of the company and effectiveness of controls, the potential impact of climate change and changes in the business environment when assessing the level of work to be performed.